 - Admire the scenery of Green Gables Shore.
 This region of PEI boasts beautiful rolling hills and ocean views.
 It was one of our favourite drives on PEI thanks to the charming villages and lush green setting of the area.

 Where to stay near Green Gables Shore

 Cavendish Campground offers easy access to all attractions of Green Gables Shore.
-It is where we stayed during our trip, but those looking for more comfortable accommodation option can check out these small B&Bs/rentals nearby: Osprey Nest, North Rustico Harbour Inn, It’s 5 O’Clock Somewhere or Rustico Studio.
+It is where we stayed during our trip, but those looking for more comfortable accommodation options can check out these small B&Bs/rentals nearby: Osprey Nest, North Rustico Harbour Inn, It’s 5 O’Clock Somewhere, or Rustico Studio.

 The second largest city on Prince Edward Island, Summerside, is home to a number of historic buildings, as well as coastal, cultural, and culinary experiences.
 It’s a great spot for a day trip from Charlottetown or a lunch stop en route to the North Cape Coastal Drive touring region.

 - Catch a show at the College of Piping and Celtic Performing Arts of Canada

 - Take a leisurely beach walk at low tide at Indian Head Lighthouse or kick back at The Knot Beach Bar, the only licenced beach bar in PEI.